schn2017/ChamberCrawler-Java-V1/README.md

 * reset: restarts the game
 * quit: exits the game

+# Game Objective
+The object of Chamber Crawler is to get to level 10 of the dungeon with as much gold as possible.
+Killing monsters will yeild experience points.
+Once enough experience points are acquired the player levels up and gains permanent bonuses to their health, attack power, and defense.
+The player can also pick up and use potions but any boosts given through the potions will expire once descending to the next floor.

 # Map
 There are ten floors in the dungeon.
 Each floor has a randomly spawned staircase that allows the player to descend to the next floor of the dungeon.
 Each floor randomly spawns, monsters, potions, and gold.
 Note: all floor levels share the same floor layout.
 Field of the view of the player is limited, so the player will need to explore on their own.